xtrsyz/xt5m_xp/README.md

         Citizen.Wait(10)
     end

-    -- Do stuff with esx_xp
+    -- Do stuff with xt5m_xp
 end)
 ```